deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/data.md

 ---
 id: data
-title: Data Management
+title: Data management
-sidebar_label: Data Management
+sidebar_label: Data management
 ---

 This page covers how to query and update data.
-If you're looking for information about local state managemment or ways to combine queries to the server with client-side queries, you can read more about that [here](../falcon-client/local-state-management).
+If you're looking for information about local state managemment or ways to combine queries to the server with client-side queries, you can read more about that [here](/docs/storefront/state).

-Falcon comes with [Apollo Client](https://www.apollographql.com/docs/react/v2.5/api/apollo-client/) for client-side state management when you use [`create-falcon-app`](../getting-started/installation#create-falcon-app) to generate a new application.
+Falcon comes with [Apollo Client](https://www.apollographql.com/docs/react/v2.5/api/apollo-client/) for client-side state management when you use [`create-falcon-app`](/docs/storefront/getting-started/create-application) to generate a new application.
 Apollo Client will be pre-configured and does not require any additional setup.
 You can start using it right away.

 ## The short version